svilupp/ProToPortal.jl/README.md

 Welcome to **ProToPortal**, your portal to the magic of [PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl)!
 ProToPortal is a personal project designed to enhance productivity, potentially yours too!

 Given it's a UI-rich application, it will contain many bugs I'm unaware of—let me know!

+Scroll to the bottom to see some screenshots.

 > [!WARNING]
 > This application is still in development.
 Use at your own risk.